All Episodes

 Well, in Watergate, we had an 18-minute gap in the tape that had been erased.

-He interviewed Hillary, he wrote the exoneration with Comey, he interviewed Flynn.
+He wrote the exoneration with Comey.

 As a matter of fact, he's involved in everything.

-He's involved in everything, and then you have Lisa Page, who's the attorney.
+And then you have Lisa Page, who's the attorney.

-She is an attorney at the FBI directly under Deputy Director Andrew McCabe, who by the way is still at the FBI right now.
+She is an attorney at the FBI directly under Deputy Director Andrew McCabe, who, by the way, is still at the FBI right now.

 He's still there.